- About Us

 When facing divorce, the last thing you want is a drawn-out conflict in court.
 A negotiated divorce agreement can solve this.
 It is especially true for prominent CEOs and industry leaders who may be public figures in their fields.
 The longer and more acrimonious your divorce case, the more painful it can be for you and your family.
 If you have children, you may want to avoid putting them through the ordeal of a trial.

 A divorce settlement or negotiated divorce agreement allows you to come to a resolution with your spouse outside of the courtroom.
 Both sides hire their own lawyers who negotiate an agreement between the two parties.
-Compared to litigation, a negotiated divorce settlement can save you from significant expense and reduce how much you have to communicate with your spouse.
+Compared to litigation, a negotiated divorce settlement can save you from the significant expense and reduce how much you have to communicate with your spouse.

 Settlements offer a less adversarial and often quicker approach to divorce.
 As a result, negotiated settlements are the most common type of divorce.
 You and your spouse can agree to settle at any time in the divorce process – even if your divorce trial has already started.
 California courts accept settlement agreements up to and even at your final hearing or trial.

-In order to foster honest communication and encourage negotiation, the settlement process can be made entirely confidential.
+In order to foster honest communication and encourage negotiation, the divorce settlement process can be made entirely confidential.
 Once you agree to the terms, the settlement between you and your spouse becomes a legally binding contract known as the Marital Settlement Agreement.

 As soon as you and your spouse decide to get a divorce, each of you hires your own divorce lawyer.
 When you work with Moradi Saslaw attorneys, we take the time to understand your goals and the outcomes you want to achieve.
 We assess the specific facts of your case, explain the legal process to you, and give you a recommendation on how to move forward.